Washington DC Southeast

 Supposedly, Barry Farm was one of the first places that accepted black residents in Washington DC as the small neighborhood became a home for freed slaves.

 After Martin Luther King Jr. was assassinated and people began to riot and protest soon after, many white families left Washington DC Southeast for the suburb communities in the Maryland counties.

 By the 1970s, the Southeast was a predominantly black community with people moving and relocating to areas like Congress Heights, Washington Highlands, Marshall Heights, and other Washington DC Southeast neighborhoods.

-With the city becoming mostly African-American and gaining the nickname of Chocolate City, the streets began to take shape, especially in the 1980s and 90s, as Washington DC was known as the capital of the United States and the “Murder Capital” of America.
+With the city becoming mostly African-American and gaining the nickname of Chocolate City, the streets began to take shape, especially in the 1980s and 90s.

 Projects like Kentucky Court or Potomac Gardens in the Captiol Hill neighborhood, 37th Street’s Fort Dwellings and Stoddart Terrace, 58th Street, Benning Terrace aka Simple City, Barry Farm, or Woodland Terrace aka Langston Lane / Lench Mob.